Transipedia/kmerator/README.md

 ## How to use kmerator

 Before all, remember that kmerator needs a jellyfish index of the genome.
 You must build it according to the species you are studying.
 You can store and name the index file whatever you want.
+Please note that you must **not use the jellyfish -C option** when building the reference genome index.

 ### Configuration file